Chapter 31. Reproductive System

 ③ 3rd - 3rd.
 FSH → Stimulates Sertoli cells → GPCR → Androgen binding protein (ABP) secretion ↑

 ④ 3rd - 4th.
-Testosterone + ABP → Stimulates Sertoli cell phagocytosis
+Testosterone + ABP → Stimulates Sertoli cell in a way of positive feedback control.

-○ Spermatocytes don’t have testosterone receptors, so they don’t respond directly to testosterone.
+○ Spermatocytes do not possess testosterone receptors, so they cannot respond to testosterone directly.

-○ However, spermatocytes have receptors for androgen-binding protein and can respond to testosterone.
+○ However, spermatocytes do have receptors for androgen-binding protein (ABP), allowing them to respond to testosterone.

 ⑤ 3rd - 5th.
-Morphological change of Sertoli cells : Sertoli cells that were tightly connected undergo separation
+Morphological change of Sertoli cells: Sertoli cells that were connected by tight junction undergo separation

 ① 4th - 1st.
 Accumulation of cytoplasm in spermatogonia and DNA replication leads to the formation of Primary Spermatocyte (2n)

-○ Males are born with spermatogonia, females are not born with oogonia
+○ Males are born with spermatogonia, whereas females are not born with oogonia.

 ② 4th - 2nd.
 Primary spermatocytes undergo the first meiotic division to generate 2 Secondary Spermatocytes (n)